 Area of Emphasis

-Communication students select from one of five emphases options.
-When selecting an emphasis students are encouraged to consult with the Communication advisor and to examine their own career goals.
+Communication students select from one of four emphases options.
+When selecting an emphasis, students are encouraged to consult with the Communication advisor and to examine their own career goals.
 Each emphasis has its own supporting and upper level courses.

 - Public Relations - The study of how organizations present themselves to internal and external audiences.
 Students learn how to use and integrate various communication modes into a coherent strategy for relating to the public.